catspeed-cc/sd-webui-forge-docker/README.md

 As far as I know there is no way to combine multiple GPU's on this one same task (image generation) but you can dedicate one of many GPU's to image generation and then use the other GPU's for other tasks (chat, development, etc)

+## v1.1.2 Menu script

+Included in v1.1.2 is the sdf-docker-menu!
+To use it for the first time you must type `./sdf-docker-menu.sh` from the root, and install the sauces to ~/.bashrc (option1)

+Afterwards you can call the menu with `sdf-menu`.
+Each time you complete a command it loops back to the main menu, where you can run a different command or quit.

+You will notice the main configurations are editable via this menu (using nano) - this script is compatible with SSH.

 ## Installation from GitHub

 - Clone the catspeed-cc repository `git clone https://github.com/catspeed-cc/sd-webui-forge-docker.git`